Introduction

 However, as the dealer must concentrate and catch each player’s mistakes, it may become substantially more work for the Dealer as the player count increases.

-What are the rules of Mao?
+What are the official rules of Mao?

 How many cards does each player get?

 Mao is a highly customizable game, with each table potentially following slightly different rules.
-There are no set rules in Mao, only ones that are considered generally “baseline.”

 What are the origins of the name Mao?

-The name of the game could be interpreted as a reference to the reign of Mao Zedong, who ruled China as a dictator from 1949-1976.
 The name is a criticism of the Rule of Law in China at the time.
-The game therefore “simulates” following the law in a country where the law is arbitrary.
+It therefore “simulates” following the law in a country where the law is arbitrary.